adrivsh/resilience_indicator_phl/README.md

 # Contents

 This repository contains several things.
-(It will be updated regularly as the training dates approach).
+It will be updated regularly as the training dates approach.

 ## Jupyter notebooks  (*.ipynb)

 For training purposes, focus on the following two notebooks.
-(You can view them from your broswer with no additional requirement)
+You can *view* them from your broswer with no additional requirement.
 * **[socio_economic_capacity_demo](socio_economic_capacity_demo.ipynb)** is the main demo of the model.
 Just click the link to see the demo.

 * **[data_gathering_demo](data_gathering_demo.ipynb)** demonstrates how Python and Pandas can be used to gather data from different sources.